-PREREQUISITE: Must have been admitted to the Registered Nursing Program; RNURS-022, 023 and 024 or equivalent
+PREREQUISITE: Must have been admitted to the Registered Nursing Program; RNURS-022, 023 and 024 or equivalent CO-REQUISITE: Concurrent enrollment in RNURS-027 and 028

 This course expands upon the concepts presented in RNURS-022 Fundamentals of Nursing Practice.
-This semester includes medical-surgical, peri-operative, maternity and Newborn nursing care.
+This semester includes medicalsurgical, peri-operative, maternity and Newborn nursing care.
 Concepts include principles of care to maintain and restore homeostatic mechanisms in clients of all ages with an emphasis on client and family education, disease prevention and health promotion.
 Concurrent practice in the nursing skills laboratory and clinical facilities in the community is included.
-Mandatory fees associated with this course include: \$90-\$150 for background check and drug screening; For Advanced Placement/ Transfer Students ONLY: \$20-\$25 for Health Stream Orientation; \$20-\$45 for mask fit testing; \$250 for uniform/shoes/lab coat; \$15-\$150 for stethoscope and a watch with a second hand; \$55-\$75 for CPR Certification; \$250 for physical exam, lab fees, and immunizations.
+Mandatory fees associated with this course include: \$90-\$150 for background check and drug screening; For Advanced Placement/Transfer Students ONLY: \$20-\$25 for Health Stream Orientation; \$20-\$45 for mask fit testing; \$150-\$250 for uniform/shoes/lab coat; \$15-\$150 for stethoscope and a watch with a second hand; \$55-\$75 for CPR Certification; \$250 for physical exam, lab fees, and immunizations.
 Fees are subject to changed.
 May not be repeated.
+LR